GazEcc/GazEcc/README.md

 - 👋 Hi, I’m @GazEcc.
 - 👀 I’m interested in becoming a better programmer.
-- 🌱 I’m currently learning to organise my projects better and focusing on sharpening up my PHP and MySQL skills.
+- 🌱 I’m currently focusing on learning VueJS3.
 - 💞️ I’m looking to collaborate on tools and small projects.
-I'm not the best, but I do want to get better.
+I'm quite adept at H5 C3 JS, jQuery, MySQL, PHP, and Python.
 - 📫 How to reach me - @GazEccleston on twitter or info@hackerspace.ie

 <!---